Working together to keep your children safe

 Ensuring that your child feels safe and secure at school is a key priority.
 All staff, both teaching and non-teaching, receive regular training to make sure they have an up to date knowledge of current safeguarding best practice in schools.
 This includes studying and learning from ‘serious case reviews’.
 Training is provided by Newcastle City Council, Clennell Education Solutions and by designated persons (Head Teacher and Deputy Head Teacher).

-Select members of the Governing Body and the Head Teacher also receive regular ‘safer recruitment’ training to ensure the selection process to recruit new members of staff includes important safeguarding checks.
+Select members of the Local Governing Committee and the Head Teacher also receive regular ‘safer recruitment’ training to ensure the selection process to recruit new members of staff includes important safeguarding checks.

 To read the school’s Safeguarding policies please follow the links below: